|Back to Back Issues Page|

 And I still prefer raw foods (especially raw seafood, raw dairy, and raw meats) over their cooked counterparts.
 However, I still enjoy some cooked foods.

-A moderate carb to a low carb diet (depending on exposure to yeast, blue light, etc.) appears to be best for me as well, but I've decided not to eliminate any food groups as this can lead to a more acidic diet.
+A moderate carb diet appears to be best for me as well and I've decided not to eliminate any food groups as this can lead to a more acidic diet.

 The work of Esther Hicks and her ability to connect to source energy is what taught me about the Vortex and the path of least resistance.
 And it is some of the most inspirational work you'll probably find!